feederbox826/notes/FAQ.md

 ## NPM (Nginx Proxy Manager)
 - Enable Websockets support in your site page

+## Synology DSM
+https://mlohr.com/websockets-for-synology-dsm/ is a good writeup for enabling websockets

 ## Other webservers:
 Check the [docs](https://docs.stashapp.cc/networking/reverse-proxy/) for the most up-to-date configurations